gopheracademy/gopheracademy-web/content/gophergala/data-mining.md

 You never known if somebody decides to pull millions of notices in one go.

 Another improvement is to bulk insert the notices into MongoDB instead of each notice on it's own.
+Bulk insert is currently an experimental feature of the Go package mgo.

-To achive this, a limited amount of goroutines are created.
+To achieve this, a limited amount of goroutines are created.
 Each goroutine requests multiple notices sequential.
-After a certain amount of responses, the notices are beeing bulk inserted into a MongoDB database.
+After a certain amount of responses, the notices are being bulk inserted into a MongoDB database.
+This is repeated until the ids channel is closed.

 ``` Go
 func harvest(low, high int, session *mgo.Session) {